Chatbot Analytics: The 7 Most Important Metrics To Track Success

 The takeaway

-To sum up, the most important chatbot analytics to track are:
+To sum up, the most critical chatbot analytics to track are:

 1. Deflection